Commercial Bridging Loans

 As the name suggests, bridging finance is designed to bridge all types of financial ‘gaps’ when they occur.
 From a commercial perspective, this has diverse potential applications in a variety of scenarios.

-Bridging finance can be used for almost any legal purpose whatsoever, though in a commercial context is typically used in the following ways:
+Bridging finance can be used for almost any legal purpose whatsoever, though in a commercial context, it is typically used in the following ways:

 For any number of reasons, a business could suddenly find itself dealing with a cash flow shortage at the worst possible time.
-The inability to pay staff wages, outstanding invoices, overdue tax bills and so on, all calling for a quick and affordable cash injection.
+The inability to pay staff wages, outstanding invoices, overdue tax bills, and so on, all call for a quick and affordable cash injection.

 A commercial bridging loan can be used to temporarily cover these kinds of unexpected outgoings, after which the full balance is repaid a few months later when the firm’s financial situation is more stable.

 It is not uncommon for a business to unexpectedly receive an exceptionally large order for the products and/or services it provides.
-In order to fulfil the order, additional funds may be needed to purchase the necessary materials, equipment, pay staff wages etc.
+In order to fulfil the order, additional funds may be needed to purchase the necessary materials and equipment, pay staff wages, etc.

 As bridging finance can often be arranged within a matter of days, the business need not pass up the opportunity due to a gap in its finances or cash flow at the time.

 Bridging finance is a popular option for the purchase of commercial property at auction.
-Full payment is usually required within four weeks of the date or sale, often rendering typical mortgages and property loans unviable.
+Full payment is usually required within four weeks of the date of the sale, often rendering typical mortgages and property loans unviable.

 In addition, bridging loans can often be used to fund the purchase of buildings considered ‘uninhabitable’ or ‘not fit for purpose’ for subsequent renovation.
 Both scenarios would be considered unacceptable by most conventional lenders.